Coin Price 24h % Market Cap Volume 24h Range

 Innovations in PoS and Staking Technology

 Another technological improvement is the incorporation of artificial intelligence (AI) into staking.
-AI can help investors optimize staking rewards and better detect malicious activity by validators.
+AI could help investors optimize staking rewards and better detect malicious activity by validators.

 Variations on PoS are also being explored.
 We discussed DPoS, which involves token holders voting for specific validators rather than validators being chosen at random.
 Other variations include Pure Proof of Stake (PPoS), in which validator requirements are so low that anyone can be selected as a validator, and Hybrid Proof of Stake (HPoS), which combines elements of PoS and PoW.